 BGF mainly cultivates trees for sustainable timber.
 The trees generate revenue after 20 years, when they are harvested and processed into socially responsible and sustainable hardwood products.
 The company also plants species that protect, or interact with, other trees.
 This strategy contributes to the optimal development of all the trees.

 BGF creates profits from the annual harvests of their cash-crop trees, and from the sale of high-quality wood products, such as furniture made locally for export to Europe and other destinations.
 Being profitable is a prerequisite for the company to develop sustainable business models and social outreach programs.
 And as a thank you for helping to crowdfund the mission to counter poverty and corruption in Africa, Better Globe customers share a significant portion of the profit they help create when buying trees and donation packages

 Mukau – African mahogany

 Botanically speaking, Mukau is the same species as Mahogany.
 It has all the commercial uses that the mahogany tree has.
-Moreover, it is fast growing and is expected to be harvested after 20 years.

 Acacia Senegal – a rubber tree

-Some of our other trees
+Some of BGF’s other trees

-If you also want to join in and do good, contribute to a better world and manage your savings in an ethical, sustainable and long-term way, use the link below.
+If you want to join in and make a difference, contribute to a better world, and manage your savings in an ethical, sustainable, and long-term way, click on the link to our shop.